 The Slow Living Skirt

-Slow Living is an elegant modern crochet skirt pattern whose name reflects the making experience.
-This is a relatively simple pattern which shows off the texture of the beautiful Herringbone stitch.
-The skirt is worked waist down from the ribbed waist band (where you may learn a new trick or two!) with some simple increases around the hips.
-The repetitive rounds in the main body of the skirt are perfect for mindful crochet and stitchflixing!
+The skirt is crocheted waist down from the ribbed waist band (where you may learn a new trick or two!) with some simple increases around the hips.

 Download the pattern now from Love Crafts, Ravelry or Etsy